 Completing ovarian cancer treatment is a major milestone.
-Even so, it is very common for worries about recurrence to linger, especially as you begin follow-up care and adjust to life after treatment.
+Even so, it is very common to think about recurrence, especially as you begin follow-up care and adjust to life after treatment.

 While no one can eliminate the risk entirely, there are practical steps that can support your long-term health.
 Staying connected with your care team, attending regular follow-up appointments, and understanding which factors matter most can help you feel more informed and confident as you move forward.

-Some cancer cells can adapt over time and survive chemotherapy.
+- Chemotherapy Resistance: Some cells can adapt over time, allowing them to survive chemotherapy.

-A small group of cells may have the ability to regenerate the tumour months or years later.
+- Regeneration: A specific subset of cells may possess the ability to regenerate the tumour months or even years later.

 What are the chances of recurrence?